How we write dates

 Of course, to be completely rational, we should abolish all the strange month lengths, seven days in a week, 24 hours in a day, 60 minutes in an hour and have a completely metric time system.
 It could be based either on a standard second or perhaps on a year.
 We already have milliseconds and microseconds, we could have kiloseconds (about 17 minutes), megaseconds (about 12 days), gigaseconds (about 32 years – I am near enough 2Gsec old as I write this [2009/04/03]); or milliyears (about 9 hours), microyears (about 32 seconds), kiloyears (millenia), megayears and gigayears (the earth is about 4.5 gigayears old).

-The length of a day (one complete rotation of the earth on its axis and relative to the Sun [a rotation relative to the stars is about four minutes quicker]) varies, so is not well suited as a unit of time.
+The length of a day varies, so is not well suited as a unit of time.
+(What we normally call a day is a synodic day, one complete rotation of the earth on its axis relative to the Sun.
+A rotation relative to the stars, a sidereal day, is about four minutes quicker.)
 The day is getting steadily longer (due to the gravitational effects of Moon and Sun) and changes also due to the relationship between water/snow being stored at different altitudes and the conservation of angular momentum.
 For example, heavy snow falls in the Himalayas places increased mass at a point further from the centre of the Earth and slows the planet's rotation; the melting of mountain glaciers due to climate change would be causing the planet to rotate a very little faster.

 Astronomer's time, Julian Day